Art is life, life is art.

 Lauren de la Parra is an interdisciplinary sustainability consultant, artist, and advocate committed to cultivating the intersection of arts and culture, climate action, and community resilience.
 She has a background in municipal and state climate action and resilience planning, with a focus on equity and justice.
 She has also served as a consultant, researcher, fabricator, installer, and youth mentor on creative climate action projects with individual artists, K-12 schools, nonprofits and local governments across New England and California.

 Lauren holds an M.S. in Sustainability Science with a concentration in Urban Sustainability, and a Graduate Certificate in Climate Change, Hazards, and Green Infrastructure, both from UMass Amherst.
 While at UMass, she co-founded Paperbark, an interdisciplinary magazine of creativity and stewardship around the climate and ecological crises.
-She is also a Creative Climate Leader with international nonprofit Julie’s Bicycle, and an organizing member of the Bay Area nonprofit Art + Climate Action.
-She is also a certified permaculture designer.
+She is also a Creative Climate Justice Leader with international nonprofit Julie’s Bicycle, an organizing member of the Bay Area nonprofit Art + Climate Action, and a certified permaculture designer.

-Lauren relocated to Oakland, CA in 2022 and is grateful for the open arms and hearts of her Bay Area community.
+Lauren relocated to the San Francisco Bay Area in 2022 and is grateful for the open arms and hearts of her community.
 She is a long-time vegan and yogi, and completed her 200-hour YTT in 2023.
-Lauren loves the great outdoors, animals, board games, bagels of all kinds, and Star Trek.
-She lives with her partner and their dog Maple, who is named in honor of Lauren’s Canadian roots.
+Lauren loves the great outdoors, animals, bagels of all kinds, and Star Trek.
 For more about Lauren, please visit her LinkedIn profile.